 Problem: People on asylum support are provided with just over £5 per day to cover their essential living needs.
 Prior to the Coronavirus pandemic, people were already struggling to meet their needs with such limited income.
 The Coronavirus pandemic has put additional pressure on limited budgets, with people being forced to shop locally (rather than shop around for the best deals), coupled with an increase in the need for mobile phone credit and data to access support services.

 Problem: People in the asylum system who are living in Initial Accommodation (typically large-scale hostel accommodation), or dispersal accommodation (typically Houses of Multiple Occupation) are finding it difficult to maintain social distancing, and may find self-isolation impossible.
-Many people in the asylum system are also living in similar situations in hotels as a result of difficulties sourcing accommodation when the asylum contracts changed last year.
+Many people in the asylum system are also living in similar situations in hotels and more recently in repurposed ex-military barracks as a result of difficulties sourcing accommodation when the asylum contracts changed in 2019.

 There are significant public health concerns about the conditions within all types of asylum accommodation.
-Arrangements such as bedroom sharing between unrelated adults, communal eating facilities and crowded social spaces make social distancing difficult, and self-isolation almost impossible.
-Concerns have also been raised about the provision of sufficient hygiene and sanitation products in both Initial Accommodation centers and hotel provision.
+Arrangements such as bedroom sharing between unrelated adults, communal eating facilities and crowded social spaces make social distancing difficult and self-isolation almost impossible.
+Concerns have also been raised about the provision of sufficient hygiene and sanitation products in both Initial Accommodation Centres and hotels.